Top pain-killers for prior authorization headaches

-As a result, obtaining prior authorizations continues to perplex patients and compound the administrative burden on providers — and it's only getting worse.
+As a result, the need for prior authorizations continues to perplex patients and compound the administrative burden for the ordering providers — and it's only getting worse.

 The good news is that some practices have had success working with health plans to reduce the administrative burden, and new technology promises to automate much of the busywork — particularly when it is offered by vendors who can tackle prior authorizations at scale.